Table Of Contents

 When Mr. Chi died, his widow took over the ownership of the house and has been the householder ever since.
 Mrs Dao Thi Yen is well known in Hue city as an anti-colonial agitator in the 1920s, a teacher and school principal, and a National Assembly member who achieved high office.

-Jasmine, pergularia, pomegranate, sunflowers, climbing roses and wild indigenous roses jostle for attention with exotic species of orchids.
-A feature of An Hien garden is a large camellia presented by a Japanese Flower Association.
+Jasmine, pergularia, pomegranate, sunflowers, climbing roses, and wild indigenous roses jostle for attention with exotic species of orchids.
+A feature of An Hien garden is a large camellia presented by the Japanese Flower Association.

-Sitting in the shade overlooking the pond, one senses the essence of the carefully planned and executed complementary elements of the house, the garden, the use of water and the other traditional features.
-The overall impression is of elegance, tranquillity and harmony, and a deep sense of a continuous link to the past as a guide to the future.
+The overall impression is one of elegance, tranquility, and harmony, with a deep sense of a continuous link to the past as a guide to the future.

 Ngoc Son Garden House

-Princess Ngoc Son was a daughter of Emperor Dong Khanh – when she married, her father granted her the land to build a home.
+Princess Ngoc Son was the daughter of Emperor Dong Khanh.
+When she married, her father granted her the land to build a home.
 Today, it is one of the best garden houses and has been maintained largely in its original form.

 Mr An is a mine of information, which he dispenses in measured amounts in the manner of a committed teacher.
-He dresses in the male version of the ‘au dai’, Vietnam’s traditional costume, and his erect posture and calm manner clearly identifies his royal lineage.
+He dresses in the male version of the ‘ao dai’, Vietnam’s traditional costume, and his erect posture and calm manner clearly identify his royal lineage.

-Mr. An has a fascinating collection of artefacts and mementos from the days of Empire.
-A valuable collection of ceramics, including a Ming Dynasty bowl, medals, photos and personal items once owned by his ancestors is a window to the past.
+Mr. An has a fascinating collection of artefacts and mementos from the days of the Empire.
+A valuable collection of ceramics, including a Ming Dynasty bowl, medals, photos, and personal items once owned by his ancestors, is a window to the past.

 The integrity of the elements of the Ngoc Son garden house makes it a priceless cultural treasure and a compelling destination for anyone interested in Chinese and Vietnamese traditional culture.